 ▲ What if you’re wrong?

-That's NOT the question I get asked by young people who learned about Edenicity for the first time.
+That's NOT the question I get asked by young people who learn about Edenicity for the first time.

 "Wait a minute!
 You're talking about meeting people's basic needs here.
 You can't afford to be wrong.
 That wouldn't be safe, and people wouldn't buy it!"

 To which I say, "Look around you.
-Are cars saf or healthy?
+Are cars safe or healthy?
 Do you trust the water where you live?
 Is your food free of pesticides?

 We don't have to be perfect to compete with unjust industries that are killing the world.